 Over and over, the base drum of scripture beats with the ministry of God’s presence to us saying:

 “I will never leave you, nor forsake you” (Deuteronomy 31:6)

 “Do not be afraid, for I am with you.
 I will gather you and your children from east and west.”
 (Isaiah 43:5)

 “I am with you, and I will take care of you.
 I, the Lord, have spoken” (Jeremiah 1:19)

-When it comes to absurd acts of violence, we don’t know what will happen, and we don’t know how to explain what has happened.
+When it comes to matters of unspeakable suffering, we don’t know what will happen, and we don’t know how to explain what has happened.
 God knows, I guess, but he does not seem in a hurry to let us in on it.
 Instead, God extends something greater than answers and deeper than explanations; God extends to us God.

 I hope that as these days ahead turn into weeks that you will be present to those around you bringing food and sitting on couches and sometimes being with people “in spirit only” if that seems right.
-I hope that as Christian leaders in our community that we will admit what we don’t know and be brave enough to recognize when we are responding to this suffering out of our own fears.
-And as educators I hope we’ll go on instructing students about peace, so that one day, this kind of week will feel like a distant memory from long ago, bearing no resemblance to our new shared reality.
+I hope that as Christian leaders in our community we will admit what we don’t know and be brave enough to recognize when we are responding to this suffering out of our own fears.

-But most of all I pray that you will hear the gentle voice of God saying to you and to those in Saugus and everywhere where there are senseless acts of violence:
+But most of all today I pray that you will hear the gentle voice of God saying to you, and to those in Saugus, and to those everywhere experiencing violence: